Sami-Ch/Attendy/README.md

   ADMIN_EMAIL=example@mail.com
   ADMIN_PASS=password
 ```
-adminemail is the mail you want access admin page
+adminemail is the mail you want access admin page with

 mail email is where you wnat updates form the students to come to

 ### For client